dracony/fig-standards/proposed/task-meta.md

  * Task::main() would have to be renamed to Task::run, or ::run could act as a proxy for ::main for backwards compatibility
  * When setting configuration values instead of setSourceDir('/') setProperty('sourceDir', '/') would be called

-### Symfony 2 Commands

- * Command::execute would have to be renamed to Command::run
- * Symfony2 commands serve a different purpose alltogether, being standalone actions not meant as "builidingc blocks" for jobs.
-So I guess they are actually out of the scope of this PSR.
-However they can be easily made to comply with TaskInterface and thus become interpolable.

-### Yii

-Yii 2 console commands are actually controllers and as with Symfony2 present standalone complete actions, not "building block" style like Phing.
-So the PSR wouldnt apply here

-Yii 1 however has a CConsoleCommand class which already has a ::run($args) method.
-The only diference between it and the PSR is that the arguments are passed separately instead passed to ::run.
-This would allow any PSR compliant TaskInterface task to instantly become a valid Yii Command.

 ### Bldr